Oxford History Summer Schools for Teens (Ages 13–18) | 2026

 History in Oxford for Ages 16-18 Immerse Education History, Humanities, Politics Oxford 2+ weeks 7495 Uncover the past in Oxford, where every cobblestone tells a story of historical significance.
 View

-Classical Civilisation (18-24 years old) Oxford Summer Courses Classical Civilisations, Humanities, History, Philosophy, Politics, Arts Oxford 6995 The Classical Civilisation summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £6,995.
+Classical Civilisation (18-24 years old) Oxford Summer Courses Classical Civilisations, Humanities, History, Philosophy, Politics, Arts Oxford 2 Weeks 6995 The Classical Civilisation summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £5,495 for Non Residential option.
 View

 Classics (The Oxford Tradition) Oxbridge Academic Programs Classical Civilisations, Humanities, History, Art, Arts Oxford 2 or 4 weeks $7,395 for one session; $12,595 for combined session This course examines the literature, philosophy, history, art, and scientific thought of Ancient Greece and Rome.
 From readings of classical authors to tours of the Ashmolean and local Roman sites, students receive an imaginative introduction to Greco-Roman civilization, explore why the classical world has been admired for millennia, and how it continues to influence society today.
 View